Citizen science

-Find out about our researchers' publications on the subject of citizen science.
+Find out about College expertise on the subject of citizen science.

 Citizen Science is the involvement of the non-academic public in the process of scientific research - whether community-driven research or global investigations (citizescience.org).
 Citizens do scientifc work - often working together with experts or scientific institutions.
 They support the collection, analysis or description of research data and make a valuable contribution to science.